dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 48% of the time is still spent inside `Environment::resolve`.
 What else can we do to speed this up?

-Our current `O(n)` approach is iterating over a bunch of separately allocated `Vec` instances holding a tuple consisting of the variable name and the value.
+To resolve a variable value by its name, it is currently iterating over a bunch of separately allocated `Vec` instances holding a tuple consisting of the variable name and the value.

-We could speed-up resolving functions by their name by enforcing in the language specification that function names can not be shadowed.
-That way we can start looking for a function in the global scope and only then start traversing all the local scopes.
+Changing the language specificiation of Nederlang to enforce that function names can not be shadowed would allow us to speed-up resolving functions by their name.
+That way we can start by looking at the outer-most (global) scope and only then start traversing all of the inner scopes.
 A cool trick, but not really Rust related so let's think of what else there is.

 What about using a single `Vec<(String, Object)>` then?
-We could keep track of the length before each function call and then after the function body is evaluated, call `Vec::truncate()` to get rid of all variables used in that function.
+If we store the number of declared variables before evaluating the function body, we can then call [Vec::truncate()](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.truncate) to get rid of all variables declared in that function.

-While we're at it, let's use a separate `Vec` for `names` and `values` too.
-That should speed-up resolving variables by their name since we're really only interested in the value of the variable we're looking for, discarding all the rest.
+While we're at it, let's use a separate `Vec` for `names` and `values`.
+That should speed-up resolving variables by their name since we're really only interested in the value of the variable we're looking for.

 ```rust
 struct Environment {